PowerLoom/docs/docs/index.md

 ### Technical Community Call #2
 <iframe width="560" height="315" src="https://www.youtube.com/embed/irRFUWtnfpw?si=BFAEfpNa2B_ahc3g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Conclusion

-This Quickstart Guide provides you with the necessary knowledge to begin exploring the Powerloom Protocol.
-For more detailed information, please refer to the other sections of this documentation, which cover the core protocol, build processes, specifications, and more.

 ## Something missing?
 If you find issues with the documentation or have suggestions on how to improve the documentation or the project in general, please [file an issue for us](https://github.com/powerloom/docs), or email us at support@powerloom.io